 The Hope of America is a place where we can express our deepest personal convictions in public.
 This relies on our freedom to speak.
 This freedom does not guarantee our safety.
 To protect ourselves, we remain silent or retreat to narrow group affiliations.

 But belonging comes at a price -- a pernicious process of othering that causes us to commit all forms of betrayal, even of our own selves.
 And what happens when these groups fall apart?
 When one identity disqualifies us from another?
 Is there another way?
 Can we live in the UNsafe spaces outside and between the identities that define us?

 How does a little black boy born in Jackson, Mississippi make a home outside the lines?

 Gio and I began developing this musical solo about the dirt of home and the dirt of love in 2015.
-The show is on now through 7/15.
+It received its world premier at VS. Theatre Company in LA.
+Tilted Field is currently producing the San Francisco run at Z Space through 11/26.
 Hope to see you there!

 Images from our Winter 2016 Workshop at Pacific Resident Theater in Venice, CA: